tokkiwa/ImageTextCoding/README.md

 Codes for Caption Generation and Compression can be found in `llavanextCaption_Compression.ipynb`.

 ## Inference
 We prepare text caption for kodak image datasets.
-Please run
+Please download kodak dataset and put in `ImageTextCoding/kodak` folder, and run
 ```
 bash run.sh
 ```